greg-doneup/YAP-frontend/README.md

 ## Overview

-The Yap frontend is a cross‑platform mobile app (iOS & Android) built with Ionic and Angular.
+The YAP frontend is a cross‑platform mobile app (iOS & Android) built with Ionic and Angular.
 It provides:

 - **Onboarding Flow**: Web3Auth login → automatic wallet creation
 - **Daily Lessons**: Vocab card UI with voice capture for pronunciation verification